paulfurber/sdlsumo/README.md

 Steve Donovan, author of the Penlight Lua libraries (http://github.com/stevedonovan/Penlight).
 He's a great Lua programmer and he lives in my town.
 What are the odds?
-(SDLSumo does not depend on Penlight - I just continue to learn lots from reading it and using it.)
+(SDLSumo does NOT depend on Penlight - I just continue to learn lots from reading it and using it in my other projects)

 Mike Pall for Luajit, my new favourite language.

+##License

+All SDL code that I've used is under the LGPL 2.0 so SDLSumo is too.
+It's very friendly - feel free to use this in libre, open source or closed source software - but if you distribute this library, then any changes (only changes mind) MUST be made available to your recipients and myself in human readable source form.
+The LGPL is reproduced in this directory.
+Read it and understand it please.